riot/riot/.github/ISSUE_TEMPLATE.md

-## Help us to manage our issues by answering the following:
+## Help us to manage our issues by answering the following

 1. Describe your issue: